 The Board reviews the ARMF at least annually to satisfy itself that it continues to be sound and that Ampol is operating with due regard to the risk appetite set by the Board.
-The most recent review was completed in February 2021.
+A review was completed in February 2021, with the ARMF review for 2021 targeted for completion in February 2022.